yroffin/jbehaviour-tools/jbehaviour-wiki/wiki/md/plugins/system.md

 6. Storing object in session
 ----------------------------

-This extention permit to store and lod object/string from session (all the story session).
+This extention permit to store and lod object/string from session (all the story session).<br/>
-Main order is 'store last result as $reference', then you can re-use this reference in story.
+Main order is 'store last result as $reference', then you can re-use this reference in story.<br/>

 Framework vision ...